microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ### @workspace

-The `@workspace` chat partipipant knows how to gather context about the code in your workspace, can help you navigate it, find relevant classes, files, and more.
-Imagine you are in the VS Code repository and you want to find out more about the service in charge of the current `ICodeEditor`; you can use the chat partipipant like this:
+The `@workspace` chat participant knows how to gather context about the code in your workspace, can help you navigate it, find relevant classes, files, and more.
+Imagine you are in the VS Code repository and you want to find out more about the service in charge of the current `ICodeEditor`; you can use the chat participant like this:

 ![Asking the @workspace chat partipipant about ICodeEditor](images/copilot-chat/workspace-agent-example.png)